simonqv/INDA/README.md

 What has to change in the `NewsFeed` class when another `Post` subclass (for example, a class `EventPost`) is added?
 Why?

-#### Exercise 8.15 (10.15)
-Exercise 8.15 Use the documentation of the Java standard class libraries to find out about the inheritance hierarchy of the collection classes.
-Draw a diagram showing the hierarchy.

 #### Exercise 8.16 (10.16)
 Go back to the lab-classes project from Chapter 1.
 Add instructors to the project (every lab class can have many students and a single instructor).
 Use